Course Content and Outcome Guide for GS 108

 - Course Title:

 - Physical Science (Oceanography)

 - Lecture/Lab Hours:

 - Special Fee:

 Course DescriptionIncludes the chemical, biological, physical and geological nature of the oceans.
 Includes weekly lab.
-Prerequisite: WR 115, RD 115 and MTH 65 or equivalent placement test scores.
+Prerequisites: WR 115, RD 115 and MTH 65 or equivalent placement test scores.
 Audit available.